Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of ML Models

 \subsubsection{Data poisoning attack}

-First, the training process of ML model is vulnerable to adversarial attacks.
-The collected data might be contaminated during the sampling period or the labels are flipped during the labeling process.
-The attacker intrudes into the data server to pollute the training data.
+First, we look into the vulnerability of the training process of the ML model.
+The collected data can be contaminated during the sampling period or the labels are flipped during the labeling process.
+Or the attacker just intrudes into the data server to pollute the training data.
 From the attacker's perspective, since the goal is to mislead the trained model to output bad predictions, the optimization direction is opposite to the learner's.
-That is, the process can be formulated as a bilevel optimization problem \cite{jagielski2018datapoisoning}:
+That is, the process can be formulated as a bilevel optimization problem \cite{jagielski2018poisoningatt}:

 where $D_{\text{tr}}$ is the training dataset, $D_t$ is the test or evaluation dataset, and $D_p$ is the contaminated set.
 The outer optimization amounts to selecting the contaminated set $D_p$ to maximize the loss function $\mathcal{L}$ defined by the attacker on the test dataset $D_t$, while the inner optimization corresponds to retraining the parameter $\bm{\theta}^*$ on a poisoned training set including $D_p$.
-This bilevel optimization problem is usually solved in an alternate manner.
-The basic idea of the data poisoning attack is to modify the distribution of the training dataset to reconstruct the mapping relationship between the input and output (predicted/classified result) of the ML model.
+This bilevel optimization problem is usually solved alternately.
+The basic idea of the data poisoning attack is to modify the distribution of the training dataset to reconstruct the mapping relationship between the input and output of the ML model.